Researchers integrate human stem cells into monkey embryo | DW | 16.04.2021

-Stem cell research is an ethically fraud field.
-Now scientists in California have taken a step that's sure to jump-start a lot of discussions: They managed to create a human-monkey embryo that survived for three weeks.
+Stem cell research is an ethically fraught field.
+Now scientists in California have taken a step that's sure to jump-start a lot of discussions: They created a human-monkey embryo that survived for three weeks.

-A team of scientists from China and the US have reached a breakthrough in the field of stem cell research.
-They injected human stem cells into monkey blastocytes, an early structure in embryonic development in mammals.
+A team of scientists from China and the United States has reached a breakthrough in the field of stem cell research.
+The scientists injected human stem cells into monkey blastocytes, an early structure in embryonic development in mammals.
 The team around lead researcher Juan Carlos Izpisua Belmonte then managed to keep some of the embryos made up of two different genetic materials alive for up to 20 days.
 A "mixed" organism like this is also known as chimeric, or an interspecies chimera.

 Izpisua Belmonte and his team at the Salk Institute for Biological Studies in California cooperated with a group of Chinese researchers led by Weizhi Ji at Kunming University of Science and Technology in Yunnan.
 Their study on chimeric human-primate embryos was published on Thursday in the renowned natural science journal Cell.